timjansen/sparkplug.js/README.md

 * sparkplug.js will not load files given to <code>require()</code>, only modules that called <code>define()</code> with their id
 * sparkplug.js does not load/initialize asynchronously.

 Sparkplug.js is best suited for smaller projects that benefit from having only one or two files.
-Large JavaScript applications, which I would consider everything over 50kByte, may be better off using one of the more sophisticated loaders such as curl.js or require.js.
+Large JavaScript applications, especially those with an overall size over 50kb, may be better off using one of the more sophisticated loaders such as curl.js or require.js.

 ## API